teiband/python-plot-utilities/docs/piechart.md

         to the specified size.
 If tuple of two scalars, the first value sets the font size of class names, and the last value sets the font size of the percentages.
+    verbose : <bool>
+        Whether or to show a "Plotting more than 100 slices; please be patient" message when the number of categories exceeds 100.
     **piechart_kwargs :
         Keyword arguments to be passed to matplotlib.pyplot.pie function, except for "colors", "labels"and  "autopct" because this subroutine